ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 Click 'Add' to create your new identity provider.

-IMPORTANT: You can have multiple identity providers, but a single userid can only be used by one.
+<strong>IMPORTANT:</strong> You can have multiple identity providers, but a single userid can only be used by one.
 For example, if I have an htpasswd provider and a user `vhavard` is defined and claimed from that provider, I cannot also have a user named `vhavard` from the LDAP identity provider.

 When this is complete you should be able to login with any value user from your LDAP identity provider as the most basic user.